 The structured intramural program includes men's and women's sports leagues, distance runs, contests, tournaments and clinics.
-Intramural activities are available in M214 and at the Information Center in Building A, or contact the coordinator of intramurals, M219, extension 6963
+Intramural activities are available in the Wellness and Sports Center, M214, and at the Information Center in the Student and Administration Center, or contact the coordinator of intramurals in the Wellness and Sports Center, M219, extension 6963.